getdish/dish/docs/nate.md

 Idea for really sexy things that will catch attention (later):

 - Camera shows current guessed restaurant name at top and lets you drag it on as a sticker

-# website

-- sexy splash page for home
-- signup for beta
-- spreadsheet view into all data next to a simple map

 ---